Julia Tuttle: Move to South Florida

 Tuttle saw the opportunity to found a new city on the Miami River, but knew that a railroad was necessary to attract development.
-Tuttle tried to induce Henry Flagler to extend his Florida East Coast Railwayto Fort Dallas, and offered to divide her large real estate holdings as an enticement.
+Tuttle tried to induce Henry Flagler to extend his Florida East Coast Railway to Fort Dallas, and offered to divide her large real estate holdings as an enticement.
 After numerous fruitless letters she made the trip to St. Augustine and made a personal appeal, again unsuccessful.
-Good fortune for her expansionist ambitions too the form of the Great Freeze of 1894-1895, which devastated the old orange belt of central and northern Florida, wiping out valuable groves and fortunes alike.
+Good fortune for her expansionist ambitions took the form of the Great Freeze of 1894-1895, which devastated the old orange belt of central and northern Florida, wiping out valuable groves and fortunes alike.

 Either Flagler recalled Tuttle's touting of the South Florida weather and sent some men to investigate, or Tuttle alerted Flagler that the freeze had spared the Miami River area, sending as evidence a bouquet of flowers and foliage (possibly oranges) as proof; the order to extend his railroad came.
 Under an agreement between the two, Tuttle supplied Flagler with the land for a hotel and a railroad station for free, and they split the remainder of her 640 acres (2.6 km^{2}) north of the Miami River in alternating sections.

 On February 15, 1896, Joseph B. Reilly, John Sewell, and E.G. Sewell, the vanguard of the Flagler forces, arrived, and the work of building the Royal Palm Hotel was commenced.
 On April 22, 1896, train service of the Florida East Coast Railway came to the area.
 On July 28, male residents voted to incorporate a new city, Miami.
 Steady growth followed.